choojs/choo-handbook/content/your-first-choo-app/README.md

 - Over in `index.js`, we received this data inside our `emitter.on('addAnimal')` handler as `data`, and proceeded to push this into our `state.animals` array.

-At this point, we've made a super fun interactive `choo` app that we can share with all our friends! 👭
+At this point, we've made a super fun interactive `choo` app that we can share with all our friends!

-__*ProTip™*__ ✨ you can send the link of your Glitch app to anyone who'd like to play with your app, or hack on your code with you via Glich's `Share` or `🕶 Show` buttons:
+__*ProTip™*__: you can send the link of your Glitch app to anyone who'd like to play with your app, or hack on your code with you via Glich's `Share` or `🕶 Show` buttons:

 ![share](images/starter-share.png "Screenshot of share")